Rauzis/datavisual/README.md

 - seaborn

 ## Data Source
-The analysis uses the `coursea_data.csv` dataset containing information about Coursera courses.
+The analysis uses the `coursea_data.csv` dataset from kaggle.com containing information about Coursera courses.

+## License
-## License This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE).